Channel Subscription

 Subscribe to Channels

-Once the listener object is established, the client can start issuing requests to subscribe to individual channels.
+Once the listener object is established, the client can request to subscribe to individual channels.
 Subscribing to channels initiates a connection with the PubNub Platform which triggers a connection status event.
 This connection is kept open for the duration that the client stays subscribed to at least one channel.
-Any user subscribing to a channel will receive messages in under 100ms, regardless of which global region the message was sent.
+Any user subscribing to a channel receives messages in under 100ms, regardless of location.

 Default subscribe timeout